Meghal17/Data-Imputation-using-GESI/README.md

 # Data-Imputation-using-GESI

+This is a Python implementation of Generalized regression neural network Ensemble for Single Imputation ([GESI](https://www.sciencedirect.com/science/article/pii/S0925231210003188)) in Python.
 Real Data is messy and more often than not a considerable fraction of feature values are missing for various reasons.
 Such missing values induce a bias in the performance of the modelling task at hand.
 One of the ways to deal with missing values in datasets is to estimate those missing values and then use the imputed data for the modelling task.
 GESI is one such algorithm that estimates the values of missing data using the existing values in the dataset.

 ## Scope